Pythagoras: In Croton

 Porphyry repeats an account from Antiphon, who reported that, while he was still on Samos, Pythagoras founded a school known as the "semicircle".
 Here, Samians debated matters of public concern.
 Supposedly, the school became so renowned that the brightest minds in all of Greece came to Samos to hear Pythagoras teach.
 Pythagoras himself dwelled in a secret cave, where he studied in private and occasionally held discourses with a few of his close friends.
 Christoph Riedweg, a German scholar of early Pythagoreanism, states that it is entirely possible Pythagoras may have taught on Samos, but cautions that Antiphon's account, which makes reference to a specific building that was still in use during his own time, appears to be motivated by Samian patriotic interest.

 Around 530 BC, when Pythagoras was about forty years old, he left Samos.
 His later admirers claimed that he left because he disagreed with the tyranny of Polycrates in Samos; Riedweg notes that this explanation closely aligns with Nicomachus's emphasis on Pythagoras's purported love of freedom, but that Pythagoras's enemies portrayed him as having a proclivity towards tyranny.
 Other accounts claim that Pythagoras left Samos because he was so overburdened with public duties in Samos, because of the high estimation in which he was held by his fellow-citizens.
 He arrived in the Greek colony of Croton (today's Crotone, in Calabria) in what was then Magna Graecia.
 All sources agree that Pythagoras was charismatic and quickly acquired great political influence in his new environment.
 He served as an advisor to the elites in Croton and gave them frequent advice.
 Later biographers tell fantastical stories of the effects of his eloquent speeches in leading the people of Croton to abandon their luxurious and corrupt way of life and devote themselves to the purer system which he came to introduce.

 Family and friends

-Suda writes that Pythagoras had 4 children (Telauges, Mnesarchus, Myia and Arignote).
+Suda writes that Pythagoras had four children (Telauges, Mnesarchus, Myia and Arignote), and Diogenes Laertius records him as having had two brothers, Eunomus the elder and Tyrrhenus the second.
 The wrestler Milo of Croton was said to have been a close associate of Pythagoras and was credited with having saved the philosopher's life when a roof was about to collapse.
 This association may have been the result of confusion with a different man named Pythagoras, who was an athletics trainer.